poeml/mirrorbrain/docs/installation/prerequirements.rst

     newer one.

 Debian
     the Apache in *Etch* is too old.
-In other releases, it should be alright.
+In newer releases, it should be alright.
+    If APR-Util is older than 1.3 (1.2), it is necessary to apply a patch to mod_mirrorbrain.
+See http://mirrorbrain.org/issues/issue7.
+The provided
+    Debian packages are compiled with this patch.

+Ubuntu
+    Apache in *9.04* is new enough and known to work.
+    APR-Util on 9.04 is still older than 1.3 (1.2.x), and thus it is necessary to apply a patch to mod_mirrorbrain.
+See http://mirrorbrain.org/issues/issue7.
+    The provided Ubuntu packages are compiled with this patch.

 Frontend (mod_mirrorbrain, the redirector)
 ------------------------------------------